teamarnab/all_regression_models/README.md

 7. Checking unique values in State column and encoding them (I have used label encoder).
 8. Scaling the Dataset.
 I have used (standard scaler).
 9. Splitting data into training set and testing set.
-10. Importing four regression models (Linear Regression, KNN Regressor, Decision Tree Regressor, Random Forest Regressor.
+10. Importing four regression models (Linear Regression, KNN Regressor, Decision Tree Regressor, Random Forest Regressor and Support Vector Regressor.
-11. Making objects of each model and creating a list of  the objects.
+12. Making objects of each model and creating a list of  the objects.
-12. Iterating through the models list, fitting training data in each model one by one.
+13. Iterating through the models list, fitting training data in each model one by one.
-13. Making predictions with test data using each model one by one.
+14. Making predictions with test data using each model one by one.
-14. Checking accuracy of each model one by one.
+15. Checking accuracy of each model one by one.

 CONCLUTION